Cura annonae: Politics and officials

 Issues of land ownership, land distribution, debt, and the grain supply were essential elements in the popularist politics of the late Republic.
 The consolidation of Roman agricultural lands in the hands of a wealthy few had pushed landless Romans into the city, where they found poverty rather than employment.
 The aristocratic Gracchi brothers opposed the dominance of the senatorial landed aristocracy in a series of confrontations, culminating in the temporarily successful passage of a radical program of land reform, the Lex Agraria Sempronia.
 The senate and their supporters resisted reform with extreme violence, which included the murder of the Gracchi brothers and their supporters.
 At some point soon after, the Sempronian law was cancelled or replaced by a more conservative Lex Octavia.

 In the last years of the Republic, political conservatives and demagogues alike sought popular support against their political opponents by negotiating well-publicised state donations of grain.
 Cicero and Clodius are two notorious examples.
 Cicero gave free grain to the poor during a famine in Sicilly, and was celebrated for it; he was not opposed to grain subsidies and grain donations to save lives or bring down prices during times of need, but he believed that regular free grain issues could only encourage dependence and idleness at state expense.
 His "gift" actually reduced the number entitled to free grain.
-Clodius' grain law increased the number of beneficiaries to include every male citizen (approximately 320,000) regardless of status or wealth.
+Clodius' grain law increased the number of beneficiaries to include every male citizen, approximately 320,000, regardless of status or wealth.
 This proved an unsustainable extravagance.

 The system was vulnerable at any point in the chain of supply, whether through mere gossip, or accurate, dishonest or ill-informed reports by competitors, merchants or agents.
 News of slave revolts in Sicily pushed the price of grain to unaffordable levels in Rome.
 Lowering grain prices became an important agenda for the radical popularist Saturninus, who was voted to the office of plebeian tribune an unusual three times, before his murder by political enemies.

-An apocryphal episode in Livy's history of Rome describes the distribution of cheap corn by an ordinary citizen named Spurius Maelius.
-The Senate interpreted this as an attempt to "foster civil strife" and put him to death for it.